nealrs/datenight/readme.md

 As part of a larger application (not included here), a daily cron job runs the scrapers, stores the data in Redis, and then generates & sends a customized HTML email to me & my girlfriend.
 I chose to only include the scrapers & HTML generation in this sample, because the core data is what matters most.

 # Setup & execution
 Install dependencies `pip install -r requirements.txt` and run `python datenight.py` to execute the script.
-It should both print to console & open a webbrowser with final HTML output.
+It should both print the final HTML to console & open a webbrowser to render it.

 # Testing

-Assertion tests are included inline to ensure HTTP requests are successful and that they do contain useful data.
-If no data is found or API results are empty, the script will throw an `AssertionError`.
+Execute the included PyUnit tests by running `python datenight_tests.py`.
+Unit tests are written to ensure that data exists / is in the right format for HTML output.